 This grade is equal to the "F" and is calculated for GPA.

-Cause for WF Grade
+Cause for WF Grade.

-- 1) Exceeding the maximum absences in a course. - 2) Two consecutive weeks of absences without notification. - Any withdrawal after week 11, or week 5 in the halfsemester course. - Faculty withdrew a student due to inability to pass the course mathematically. - 5) The clinical or lab component of the course failed before completion of the semester.
+- 1) Referral from instructor due to non-engagement. - 2) Any withdrawal after the published withdrawal date. - Faculty withdrew a student due to inability to pass the course mathematically. - The clinical or lab component of the course failed before completion of the semester.